 The Powell River Regional District Growth and Development Analysis completed by Vann Struth Consulting Group for the Powell River Regional District in October 2008 looked at the region as a whole.
-Using two different scenarios a conservative "Baseline Scenario" and a more optimistic "Worker Migration Scenario" - this analysis offered two views of possible population growth over the same time period.
+Using two different scenarios - a conservative "Baseline Scenario" and a more optimistic "Worker Migration Scenario" - this analysis offered two views of possible population growth over the same time period.
 In the conservative scenario, the population of the Regional District is expected to decline by about 600 people by the year 2028.
 In the more optimistic scenario, the population would increase by nearly 2,100 people.

-If Area "C" continues to retain the same proportion of the region's population as it has over the last three Census periods, roughly 10%, then the planning area will lose approximately 60 people in the "Baseline Scenario" and gain 210 people in the "Worker Migration Scenario".
-This equates to an annual decrease of about 3.5 people or an annual increase of 12 people.
-At the current average household size of 2.3 people in Area "C", this increase would require the provision of 5 new homes per year for permanent residents in the optimistic "Worker Migration Scenario".
+If Area "B" continues to retain the same proportion of the region's population as it has over the last three Census periods, roughly 8%, then the planning area will lose approximately 48 people in the "Baseline Scenario" and gain 168 people in the "Worker Migration Scenario".
+This equates to an annual decrease of about 3 people or an annual increase of 10 people.
+At the current average household size of 2.3 people in Area "B", this increase will require the provision of 5 new homes per year for permanent residents.